-The workshop day will balance community building and group discussions to frame a long term research agenda.
-The program is divided into a scripted morning session followed by more unscripted afternoon sessions to provide a framework for creativeness and support meaningful participant interactions.
+Similar to the main conference, the workshop will take place virtually.
+We aim to balance community building and group discussions to frame a long term research agenda.
+The program is divided into an introduction session followed by group breakout discussions to provide a framework for creativeness and support meaningful participant interactions.